T

 +

-While credit cards are widely accepted in hotels, restaurants, and larger shops in Tbilisi, it's advisable to carry some Georgian Lari (GEL) for smaller purchases, local markets, and taxis.
-Bringing around 100-200 GEL per person for a few days should be sufficient, but you can easily withdraw more from ATMs.
+While credit cards are widely accepted in hotels, restaurants, and larger shops in Tbilisi, it's advisable to carry some Georgian Lari (GEL) for smaller purchases, markets, and local transport.
+Bringing around 200-300 GEL per person for a few days should be sufficient for incidentals, with ATMs readily available.

 What's the best area to stay in Tbilisi?